Skip to Main Content

 Why you might want a different no-annual-fee card

-While the Bilt Mastercard comes with plenty of perks and benefits for renters and travelers, it may not be the best fit for everyone.
+While the Bilt Mastercard comes with plenty of perks and benefits for renters and travelers, it may not be suitable for everyone.
 Here’s why you might skip the Bilt card.

 No welcome offer: Lacks first-year value

-The Bilt card doesn’t have a welcome offer, putting it at a disadvantage for first-year value compared with many other rewards cards.
-While there are other features to look for in a rewards card, welcome bonuses have become a standard feature for many cards, especially for people with good credit, who can typically find offers worth $200 or more.
-These offers are also widely available on cards that charge no annual fee.
+The Bilt Mastercard doesn’t have a welcome offer, putting it at a disadvantage in first-year value compared to many other rewards cards.
+While there are other features to consider, welcome bonuses have become standard for many cards, especially for people with good credit, who can typically find offers worth $200 or more on many cards that don't charge an annual fee.

 Credit score: Requires good to excellent credit